Cozy Peach Kitchen

 Gold fork holding piece of tortellini and squash in a bowl of tortellini.

 Have extra butternut squash?
-You can use it in butternut squash tacos, in quesadillas, and even in place of sweet potato in these black bean burgers.
-It's also great in burrito bowls and with salads.
+You can use it in butternut squash tacos, in quesadillas, and even in place of sweet potato in these sweet potato black bean burgers.
+It's also great in fajita burrito bowls and with this warm kale salad.

 • Refrigerate in a closed container for 4-5 days.